raghavbharath/RecursiveMazeSolver-CS114-Honors/README.md

 After you're in the src folder, to run the program, enter these two lines of code:
 - javac RecursiveMazeSolver.java
 - java RecursiveMazeSolver

+Alternatively, if you're using VSCode:
+- Install the Code Runner extension from VSCode marketplace, then right-click your .java file → Run Code.